Can Rabbits Eat Garlic?

 2. Diarrhea

-Research has shown that rabbits suffer diarrhea when their diet is quickly changed or when they’re fed the wrong diet.
+Research has shown that rabbits suffer diarrhea when their diet is quickly changed, or they’re fed the wrong diet.

 Therefore, feeding large amounts of garlic to rabbits can potentially cause diarrhea to the rabbit.